Distinguished regular supercuspidal representations: Preliminaries

 \subsection{Kaletha's work}

 Kaletha's recent work \cite{kal} provides a more elegant parametrization for most of the tame supercuspidal representations.
 These representations are called regular supercuspidal representations, which are the main objects of our paper.
+As before, $G$ is a tamely ramified connected reductive group over $F$.